 As you can probably gather from the name, this is the more modern part of the city.
 It was built mostly as a residential neighbourhood, and whilst it still is, there are some great accommodation options popping up along the coast.
 These are often far more affordable than those in the city centre, ideal for anyone visiting Florida on a budget.

 New Town is also a major shopping destination, housing the largest mall in the city.
 North Roosevelt Boulevard is the beating heart of the neighbourhood.
 This is where you will find some of the best shopping bargains and cheapest restaurants in the city.
+It’s also super close to the Key West nature preserve where you’ll find the southernmost point of the USA.

 Cute Houseboat in New Town – Key West Yacht